Skip to main content

 Glycans are sugars that are linked together, which often form complex structures and are bound to proteins and lipids.
 These molecules are expressed on the surfaces of cells and mediate many biological processes.
 Recent evidence suggests that cancers display alterations in glycan structures, and glycan-based biomarkers represent a largely untapped area relevant to cancer detection and diagnosis.

-This Alliance is determining the biological mechanisms that alter glycosylation to promote cancer and developing glycan-based markers that can be used for the early detection of cancer.
+This Alliance determined the biological mechanisms that alter glycosylation to promote cancer and developing glycan-based markers that can be used for the early detection of cancer.

-The U01 research projects of the Alliance were funded by the NCI Division of Cancer Biology and NCI Division of Cancer Prevention through PAR-17-206 and PAR-17-207.
+The U01 research projects of the Alliance were funded by DCB and the NCI Division of Cancer Prevention through PAR-17-206 and PAR-17-207.

 Biological Tumor Glycomics Laboratories

-The five Biological Tumor Glycomics Laboratories of the Alliance are advancing the understanding of the role of altered glycosylation and other modifications in carbohydrate structure in cancer.
-Researchers of the laboratories are investigating the biology of modifications in carbohydrate structure that influence cellular transformation, cancer progression, and metastasis.
+The five Biological Tumor Glycomics Laboratories of the Alliance advanced the understanding of the role of altered glycosylation and other modifications in carbohydrate structure in cancer.
+Researchers of the laboratories investigated the biology of modifications in carbohydrate structure that influence cellular transformation, cancer progression, and metastasis.
 Ultimately, the basic findings and glycobiological data aim to be the translated into clinical applications.

 Translational Tumor Glycomics Laboratories

-The five Translational Tumor Glycomics Laboratories of the Alliance are discovering how structural changes in carbohydrates promote cancer progression and identifying glycan-based abnormalities that can be used as biomarkers for early cancer detection.
+The five Translational Tumor Glycomics Laboratories of the Alliance discovered how structural changes in carbohydrates promote cancer progression and identified glycan-based abnormalities that can be used as biomarkers for early cancer detection.
 The most promising biomarker candidates will ultimately be tested in clinical validation studies.

 Partnering Groups with the Alliance